Jobe Watson: Honours and achievements

+Coaching

+Watson returned to his former school, Xavier College, as senior coach of their football team for the 2023 season.

 Off-field

 Whilst being unable to play in 2014 due to a hip flexor injury, Watson did commentary work for the Seven Network as a boundary rider for one match; he later returned in 2019 for a home-and-away match and final.
 He also filled in for co-host Craig Hutchison on the episode of Footy Classified immediately following the final home-and-away round of the 2017 season, and was a guest panellist on Talking Footy in 2019.
 He joined Seven's commentary team on a more permanent basis in 2020.

 While serving his suspension in 2016, Watson worked at Hole in the Wall, a coffee shop in New York City.
-During his retirement speech, Watson said that he had several United States-based business interests, including two café-style venues, a gym and a buyers' advocacy business, that he wanted to focus on upon retiring.
+During his retirement speech, Watson said that he had several United States–based business interests, including two café-style venues, a gym and a buyers' advocacy business, that he wanted to focus on upon retiring.

 In June 2019, Watson participated in the Big Freeze at the 'G alongside several former AFL footballers and Australian sportspeople to raise money for the Cure for MND Foundation.